Undergraduate Program - Undergraduate Research Coursework

 The research summary should include the following elements:

 - Mentor Name

 - Abstract of the research project that includes the problem, research goals/questions, statement of methodology, and summary of results/conclusions/contributions.

 - Reflection on the experience, how the project evolved, and any significant scope change from the proposed project (you should describe why the scope changed and what you learned from it).

 Substituting courses other than CSC 499, and/or using the substitution for something besides Computer Science Restricted Elective, are subject to the same requirements and approval process as CSC 499 substitutions.

 COURSES NOT ON THE OTHER RESTRICTED ELECTIVE LIST

-All requests to use as an elective a non-CSC course that does not appear on the list of Other Restricted Electives must be submitted in writing and will be evaluated by the Director of Undergraduate Programs based on comparative examination of course content, among other criteria.
-Approvals will be noted in writing for inclusion in the student's file.
+All requests to use as an elective a non-CSC course that does not appear on the list of Other Restricted Electives must be submitted to and will be evaluated by the Director of Undergraduate Programs based on comparative examination of course content, among other criteria.
+Approvals will be noted for inclusion in the student's file.
 Requests for these substitutions should be submitted to Dr. B. Jasmine Adams.